aucloud/aucloud.github.io/docs/Platform_Services/Compute/Working_with_Virtual_Machines/how_to_create_a_vapp.md

 ---
 title: How to create a vApp
-decription: How to create a vApp
+description: How to create a vApp
+tags:
+    - vmware-cloud-director
 ---

 ## Overview